-As I understand it, there were a few other PC, and NPC members of the team that I sadly don't recall.
+As I understand it, there were a few other PC and NPC members of the team at various points that I sadly don't recall.

-They took on evil organizations such as VIPER, and DEMON, as well as costumed criminals, and malevolent masterminds.
+They took on evil organizations such as VIPER and DEMON, as well as numerous costumed criminals and malevolent masterminds.
 Major enemies included Dr. Destroyer, Eurostrike, Sundown, and Kineto**.

-In the campaign's finale involved a feud between two supervillains (Sundown and Kineto), and the heroes stepping in to prevent their battle from destroying Manhattan.
-The heroes had intel about roughly when, and where the fight would occur, but were dramatically divided over how to proceed.
+The campaign's finale involved a feud between two supervillains (Sundown and Kineto) and the heroes stepping in to prevent their battle from destroying Manhattan.
+The heroes had intel about roughly when and where the fight would occur but were dramatically divided over how to proceed.

 Garrison insisted that the only way to stop what could be a terrible catastrophe was to kill the two villains.
-The rest of the team refused to kill anyone, even major bad guys, in cold blood.
+The rest of the team refused to kill anyone in cold blood, even major bad guys.
 Unable to reconcile, Garrison quits the team before the final battle.

 Tachyon uses his energy absorption powers to reduce the power of Sundown's attack, which unfortunately overloads his own powers rendering him unable to use his abilities ever again less they go out of control.
 Tachyon is aided by Kineto in the conflict.
 Kineto uses his inertia and kinetic energy control to deflect Sundown's remaining Solar Sphere attack into space.